Myles Straw Player Props: Guardians vs. Mariners

-The Cleveland Guardians and Myles Straw, who went 1-for-3 with an RBI last time in action, take on Marco Gonzales and the Seattle Mariners at Progressive Field, Saturday at 6:10 PM ET.
+The Cleveland Guardians and Myles Straw, who went 1-for-2 with a double and an RBI last time out, take on George Kirby and the Seattle Mariners at Progressive Field, Sunday at 1:40 PM ET.

 Myles Straw Game Info & Props vs. the Mariners